cBioPortal/datahub/docs/complete-curation-checklist.md

 - Do not include `add_global_case_lists field` in metafile since case lists for all should be created.
 - Add the keyword “pediatric” into study name and description, if any pediatric samples are involved.
 ### Other meta files
+- Every data type/profile should have a meta file associated with it.
-- The stable IDs should be defined using [this chart](https://github.com/cBioPortal/datahub/blob/master/docs/recommended_staging_filenames.md)
+- The `stable_id` field in each meta file should be defined using [this chart](https://github.com/cBioPortal/datahub/blob/master/docs/recommended_staging_filenames.md)
-- Include the platform used in the profile description of meta Methylation and meta Expression files.
+- Include the platform used in the profile `description` field of meta Methylation and meta Expression files.

 # Wrapping Up
 - Migrate outdated gene symbols in all files using [this script](https://github.com/cBioPortal/datahub-study-curation-tools/tree/master/gene-table-update/data-file-migration)